-Use of personal communication devices (cellphones, pagers, internet/cell capable watches etc.)
+Use of personal communication devices (cellphones, internet/cell capable watches etc.)

-In order to maintain the efficient use of student time, students are discouraged from making or receiving telephone calls.
 Personal cell phones, smart watches, earbuds, airpods and headphones must remain in book bags/locker and not used on school property.
 If a student is seen with any of the above mentioned items outside of the book bag, the teacher will remove the item.
 The first time the item is taken the student may pick it up at the end of the day.
 The second time and beyond a parent must arrange to pick it up in the office by the end of the day.
-At the Middle School, a staff member or student will notify parents when a cell phone has been confiscated for parental retrieval.
+A staff member or student will notify parents when a cell phone has been confiscated for parental retrieval.